 “the science and art of preventing disease, prolonging life, and promoting health through the organized efforts and informed choices of society, organizations, public and private communities, and individuals.”

-This definition gives the healthcare industry a model to use when moving forward with population health management efforts—the public health system.
+This definition gives the healthcare industry a model to use when moving forward with population health management strategies to improve outcomes—the public health system.

 Introduction to the Current State of Population Health in the U.S.

 The U.S. spends more on healthcare, yet has a lower life expectancy and worse health outcomes, than any other high-income nation according to a 2015 study from the Commonwealth Fund.

 Why the disparity?
 Other countries have been doing something the U.S. has not—applying public health concepts to chronic disease management.
 The economic models of countries such as France, Germany, and Norway align with controlling costs while producing better outcomes.
 As an illustration, private healthcare spending in the U.S. is five times that of the second-highest spending country (Canada).
 And despite this astronomical private spend, the U.S. is also third-highest in public spending, despite only covering 34 percent of residents through public programs including Medicare and Medicaid.

 The higher costs in the U.S. are not producing better outcomes.
 Of the countries covered in the Commonwealth study, the U.S. had the lowest life expectancy at birth—78.8 years.
 And it performs equally poorly for chronic conditions such as diabetes (third-highest rate for lower extremity amputations as a result of diabetes) and ischemic heart disease (highest mortality rate).

 What does this say about the nature healthcare in the U.S. compared to other nations?
 The encounter-based medicine practiced most commonly today is not working for population health.
 Instead, U.S. healthcare systems need to learn from public health programs and apply those lessons when managing chronic conditions across populations.